We have been named in BRW’s Top 10 Most Innovative Companies List for 2015

 It’s the first time a water and sewerage service provider has received the prestigious ranking.

-Our Innovation Program is delivering operational efficiencies, improved safety practices, enhanced customer outcomes and improvements to our workplace culture.
+Our Innovation Program is delivering operational efficiencies, improved safety practices, enhanced customer and environmental outcomes and improvements to our workplace culture.

 Through our Research and Development Program, we identify areas for future investment, conduct pilot and trials and work with industry and research partners to explore new and innovative ways to operate to benefit customers and the wider community.